-Leaders of the Ludlow Community Association realized they were facing institutional racism of the real estate and banking communities.
-The Cleveland Area Board of Realtors (CABOR) did not allow its members to show homes to black clients in white neighborhoods.
-To do so risked loss of license.
+The Ludlow community faced the institutional racism of the real estate and banking communities.
+The CABOR did not allow its members to show homes to black clients in white neighborhoods.
+To do so was considered an ethical violation that risked loss of license.
 Conversely, CABOR did not show homes to white clients in black or "changing" neighborhoods.
-At the same time, Cleveland's established banks refused to mortgage homes in these neighborhoods because the federal Home Owners Loan Corporation (HOLC) ruled them unsafe for investment, a process called redlining.
-Cut off from real estate investment, the community faced a downward spiral of increasingly less financially qualified buyers.
+At the same time, Cleveland's established banks refused to mortgage homes in Ludlow because, following HOLC guidelines, Ludlow was considered unsafe for investment because it was integrated.
+Cut off from real estate investment, the community feared being caught up in a downward spiral of increasingly less financially qualified black buyers.
 Physical decline of the neighborhood appeared inevitable.

-The Ludlow community was determined to stem the flow of black residents into the neighborhood by controlling real estate listings and establishing a mortgage lending company.
-Both were focused on assisting young white couples in purchasing their first homes.
+The leaders of the Ludlow Community Association hoped to slow the flow of black residents into the neighborhood by controlling real estate listings.
+Among the most unusual actions they took was to set up their own mortgage company to assist young white couples in purchasing their first homes.
 Funds were raised through the sale of stock in the Ludlow Company.
-An initial stock offering sold at \$100 per share raised \$16,000.
+An initial stock offering sold at US\$100 per share raised US\$16,000.
 Shaker Savings and Loan Association agreed to appraise the homes and offer first mortgages to qualified white buyers.
 The Ludlow Company offered a second mortgage toward the down payment at 1/2 percent higher than the prevailing rate.
-The maximum loan was \$5,000.
+The maximum loan was US\$5,000.
 The risk to Shaker Savings was small since potential buyers were carefully vetted and a relatively large down payment reduced the amount owed on the first mortgage.
+51

 In January 1962, the Ludlow Community Association hired a housing coordinator who was on leave from the Western Reserve Medical School after the birth of her fifth child.
-Her salary was paid out of a grant from the Cleveland Foundation.
-She projected a positive image of Ludlow as a sophisticated, highly accomplished community of professionals.
-The vacuum left by CABOR's refusal to show homes to white prospects in Ludlow had left the market open only to blacks.
-By controlling listings, it was much more difficult for blockbusting to take place.
-However, the coordinator found it necessary to turn away many black families seeking assistance from the office.
+Her salary was paid out of a grant from the Greater Cleveland Associated Foundation.
+Dr. Joanne Finley projected a positive image of Ludlow as a sophisticated, highly accomplished community of professionals.
+The vacuum left by CABOR's refusal to show homes to white prospects had left the Ludlow market open only to blacks.
+Controlling listings made it more difficult for blockbusting to take place.
+However, the policy of showing homes in Ludlow only to white prospects proved controversial.
 John Diekhoff, the young vice-provost of Western Reserve University, expressed his unease with the policy in an article in The Educational Forum: "It is not easy for a community integrated by choice and on principle to tell a Negro homeseeker that there is nothing the housing coordinator can show him," he wrote.
 "It is not easy for the Negro parent who wants for his children the equality of the Ludlow school to distinguish the discrimination that maintains integration from that which prevents it.
-Either excludes him."51 Both black and white residents reconciled themselves to the need for living with a difficult compromise.
-The commitment of the Ludlow community to sustaining a racially balanced community was considered so unusual at a time of increasing racial tensions that it brought national media attention to Ludlow as a leader in integration.
+Either excludes him."52 Both black and white residents reconciled themselves to the need for living with a difficult compromise.
+The commitment of the Ludlow community to sustaining a racially balanced community was considered so unusual at the height of the Civil Rights Movement that it brought national media attention to Ludlow as a leader in integration.53 consolidated the four neighborhood offices into the Shaker Communities Housing Office and hired a director and fourteen part-time staffers.
+In its early years, this department of the city operated on a budget of roughly US\$100,000 a year with one-third from the board of education and two-thirds from the city.

-Ludlow's housing office became the model for similar efforts by the other integrating neighborhoods of Ludlow, Moreland, Lomond, and Sussex, all located south of Van Aken Boulevard.
-In 1967, the city consolidated the four neighborhood offices into the Shaker Communities Housing Office and hired a director and fourteen part-time staffers.
-In its early years, this department of the city operated on a budget of roughly \$100,000 a year with one third from the board of education and two-thirds from the city.
+Ludlow's housing office became the model for similar efforts by the other integrating neighborhoods of Moreland, Lomond, and Sussex, all located south of Van Aken Boulevard.
+In 1967, the city